 Patty Amestica, Earthly Unravelling, 2016.
 3 x 2 x 1 inches, copper sheet, wire, garnet, crystal, rock

 Patty Amestica arrived in Calgary in 1975 with her family as political refugees from Chile.
 Her interests stem from energy; to move and assist in clearing blocks or attachments with the intent to create calmness and peace in the body.

 Ways to Hide is a collection of three videos displaying approaches to camouflage in public space.
 These videos show ways to occupy space while addressing the anxieties of being watched.
-You can view the videos at http://vimeo.com/waterwitching.
+View one of the videos here.